-(A) Vehicles fitted with automatic transmission (including automatic clutch and pre-selected gearbox types) may also be accepted for the test.
-However, candidates having passed their driving tests with automatic transmission vehicles will be given, upon application, restricted driving licences allowing them to drive automatic transmission vehicles of the same class as the test vehicles used by them.

-(B) Handicapped candidates: such as those with impaired hearing, missing or defective limbs, or with walking difficulties, have to be referred by medical officers and to successfully pass a physical test conducted by the Transport Department, before they are allowed to apply for a driving test.
-For enquiries, please call Driving Services Section at 2713 7262.
+- (A) Candidate can use vehicles fitted with automatic transmission (including automatic clutch and pre-selected gearbox types) for the driving test.
+However, candidates who have passed their driving tests with automatic transmission vehicles will be given, upon application, restricted driving licences allowing them to drive automatic transmission vehicles of the same class as the test vehicles used by them. - (B) Handicapped candidates, including those with impaired hearing, missing or defective limbs, or with walking difficulties, have to be referred by medical officers and have to successfully pass a physical test conducted by the Transport Department, before they are allowed to apply for a driving test.
+For enquiries, please contact the Driving Services Section at 2713 7262.

-Part II TESTING PROCEDURES & OBSERVATIONS
+Part II TESTING PROCEDURES & INFORMATION TO NOTE